eclipse-researchlabs/brain-iot-tutorials/_tutorial/10-developer.md

 package: com.paremus.brain.iot.example
  Y: :
 ```
-If you’re using an IDE then this would be a good time to import the generated maven projects.
+If you’re using an IDE then this would be a good time to import the generated maven project and then import the submodules when they're created.
-{:.warning}
+{:.note}

 This is a maven parent project, which will contain multiple modules for the Security Light example.

-Open POM and change the default `<bnd.version>` property to
+Open POM and change the default `<bnd.version>` property to avoid build failure:
 ```xml
   <bnd.version>4.2.0</bnd.version>
 ```
 Before implementing the module, append the following BRAIN-IoT runtime dependencies in the `<dependencyManagement>` section in parent POM, as they are the dependencies of EventBus.

-Here assume that you have run through the [Quick Start](05-quickstart.html) tutorial and the credentials setup for BRAIN-IoT private Nexus repositories has been done.
+Here assume that you have run through the [Prerequisites](00-prerequisites.html) tutorial and the credentials setup for BRAIN-IoT private Nexus repositories has been done.
 {:.warning}

 ```xml